Children in Border Patrol Custody Are Still at Risk Despite New Guidelines, Pediatricians Say

 The boy’s death comes just weeks after a 7-year old Guatemalan girl became the first children to die in Customs and Border Patrol Custody in more than a decade.
 The child, identified by a Guatemalan official as Jackeline Caal, appeared in good health when she and her father were detained on a remote stretch of the U.S. border, but was not breathing by the time she arrived at a Border Patrol station, according to a statement by the Department of Homeland Security.
 Emergency medical technicians revived her and she was flown to a hospital in El Paso, Texas, where she was found to have swelling in her brain and liver failure, officials said.
 She later died.

-Following the children’s deaths, Secretary of Homeland Security Kirstjen M. Nielsen announced plans on Wednesday to address what she described as an “unprecedented surge of children into our custody.”
+Following the children’s deaths, Nielsen announced plans on Wednesday to address what she described as an “unprecedented surge of children into our custody.”

 Nielsen said that the situation at the border has been “pushed to a breaking point” by a recent surge of migrants.
 Over the last two months, Nielsen said 139,817 migrants have been apprehended, compared to 74,946 over the same period last year — an 86% increase.
 The border patrol stations, where both of the deceased children were first held, are also not designed for long-term use, Nielsen said, which makes it more challenging to hold migrants.